 What Are The Drawbacks Of Qualifying Offers To Teams/Players?

 For players, some research has shown that teams offer slightly smaller contracts to players if draft pick compensation is attached.
-As a result, players may not be receiving their true values on the open free agent market.
+As a result, players may not be receiving their true values on the open free agent market, whch is what ld to some of the changes seen in the most recent CBA.
 In addition to the actual pick, there is draft slot money associated with the pick.
 Some teams, like the Atlanta Braves in 2016, manage that pool money very efficiently to maximize their draft picks.
 Also, some teams who use the draft, rather than free agency, to keep a steady supply of talent coming through their system are less likely to become involved in the bidding for a player’s services if there is draft pick compensation attached.
 As a result, a player who declined a QO may be offered less money and be courted by fewer teams than if there was no compensation attached to his signing.

 Since Qualifying Offers are only one-year contracts, there is no long-term security for players.
 While the average annual salary on a QO may be higher than what they could get in free agency, most players choose to settle for the safety of more years for a larger total guarantee.
-Sixteen Million a year for one year sounds good, but if you can get $14M a year for four years guaranteed?
-Take the extra $40M.
+Eighteen million dollars a year for one year sounds good, but if you can get $15M a year for four years guaranteed?
+Take the extra $42M.

 The Braves have no departing free agents who would be offered a Qualifying Offer.